 The government of India has taken several steps to decrease the unemployment rates like launching the Mahatma Gandhi National Rural Employment Guarantee Scheme which guarantees 100-day employment to an unemployed person in a year.
 It has been implemented in 200 of the districts and further will be expanded to 600 districts.
 In exchange for working under this scheme, the person is paid 150 per day.
 Apart from employment exchange, the government of India publishes a weekly newspaper titled employment news.
 It comes out every Saturday evening and gives detailed information about vacancies for government jobs across India.
 Along with the list of vacancies, it also has the notification for various government exams and recruitment procedures for government jobs

 - STEPS TAKEN ON DISGUISED UNEMPLOYMENT

-Agriculture is the most labour absorbing sector of the economy.
+Agriculture is the most labor-absorbing sector of the economy.
 In recent years, there has been a decline in the dependence of the population on agriculture partly because of disguised unemployment.
-Some of the surplus-labour in agricultures has moved to either secondary or the tertiary sector, various new services are now appearing like biotechnology, information technology and so on.
+Some of the surplus labor in agriculture has moved to either the secondary or the tertiary sector, and various new services are now appearing like biotechnology, information technology, and so on.
 The government has taken steps in these sectors for the disguised unemployed people in these methods.